Chaotic Dynamics and Zero Distribution: Implications and Applications in Control Theory for Yitang Zhang's Landau Siegel Zero Theorem: Analysis and Discussion

 Transition to chaos becomes evident for $c \in (10.007;11.07)$ and $\alpha \in (3;5)$, where the Lyapunov exponents take positive values $(0 \leq \lambda \leq 0.21)$, with the maximum Lyapunov exponent reaching $\lambda=0.21$ (see Figure \ref{Chaos}).

-By increasing the values of $c$, a large range for the transition to chaos in Yitang dynamics can be achieved.
-A bifurcation diagram of 1-D Yitang dynamics for some values of $c$ has been plotted (see Figure \ref{Bifurcation}).
+By systematically increasing the values of $c$, a broad spectrum of transitions to chaos in the 1-D Yitang dynamics is observed.
+The bifurcation diagram depicted in Figure \ref{Bifurcation} illustrates the evolution of the system for various values of $c$.

+As $c$ varies, the system undergoes complex bifurcation patterns, leading to the emergence of diverse dynamical behaviors.
+Notably, the diagram reveals the sensitivity of the Yitang dynamics to changes in the parameter $c$, showcasing regions of stability and chaotic regimes.

+The $x$-axis represents the parameter $c$, while the $y$-axis denotes the state variable $x$ in the Yitang dynamics.
+Large values for $x$ in certain regions of the plot signify the occurrence of intricate dynamical transitions and chaotic behavior in the system.

+This comprehensive visualization provides valuable insights into the intricate behavior of the Yitang dynamics under different conditions of $c$, offering a clear representation of the system's response to parameter variations.

-We have also discovered period doubling bifurcations by varying the parameter $\alpha$ in the chaotic range and plotting $x_n, y_n$ versus the iterations $n$ of the map.
-We then printed the values of the points to distinguish period cycles.
+We observed period-doubling bifurcations by varying the parameter $\alpha$ within the chaotic range and plotted $x_n$ against the iterations $n$ of the map.
+Subsequently, we recorded the values of the points to distinguish period cycles.

-For one-dimensional systems of the form $x_{n+1} = f(x_n)$, period-$2$ cycles occur when the system:
+For one-dimensional systems represented as $x_{n+1} = f(x_n)$, period-$2$ cycles emerge when the system satisfies the condition:

-has a unique solution.
-It appears that $0$ is the fixed point for Yitang dynamics (see Table \ref{demo-table}) with an initial point $x_0 = 0.4$.
-In other words, the trajectory "jumps" between $x_1$ and $x_2$" so while iterating the map they keep appearing (until a certain value of the parameter of the system).
+and possesses a unique solution.
+Our findings indicate that $0$ serves as the fixed point for Yitang dynamics (refer to Table \ref{demo-table}) with an initial point of $x_0 = 0.4$.
+Essentially, the trajectory "jumps" between $x_1$ and $x_2$ during iterations of the map, continuously exhibiting period-doubling behavior (until reaching a certain value of the system parameter).
 See Figure \ref{Chaos4}.

 We have undertaken a comprehensive study of the Yitang dynamics, which involves the calculation of Lyapunov exponents to gain insights into the system's behavior.
 We have computed a total of 600 Lyapunov exponents for the dynamics, revealing intricate details about its stability and predictability.